AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 When a soldier sees a transaction, it records it, signs it, and then passes the p2p-message to the other sodiers.

 When a soldier sees a p2p-message, it queries the blockchain to see if the transaction is valid, and it makes sure it has not yet signed the message.

-If these are both true, it then adds it's signature to the message and sends the new message to the network.
+If these conditions are met, it then adds it's signature to the message and propogates the new message to the other peers in the network.

 If a threshold number of soldiers have signed, the transaction will be submitted on-chain.